 - Cups (100 if possible)

 CUP TOWER CHALLENGE STEPS

 Another thing I love about this quick STEM activity is the setup time!
-The supplies are definitely easy to grab, so you can try this STEM project right away.
-Everyone gets a sheet of paper, a pair of scissors, and tape.
+The supplies are easy to grab so you can try this STEM project right away.

-If you need to go and get cups, try the PAPER CHAIN STEM CHALLENGE in the meantime.
+If you need to go and get cups, try this PAPER CHAIN STEM CHALLENGE in the meantime.

 STEP 1: Give out supplies.
-An example: set a bag of cups on the counter!
+For example, set a bag of cups on the counter!
 It’s that easy!

 STEP 2: Give a minute or two for a planning phase (optional).

 STEP 3: Set a time limit (15-20 minutes is ideal).
 This is also optional.

 STEP 4: Once the time is up, have the kids measure the tower(s).